smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       description: "Describes the realtime position of the vehicle corresponding to this observation.
 SameAs:'vehicle' field from GTFS Realtime message-FeedEntity(https://developers.google.com/transit/gtfs-realtime/reference#message-feedentity)"
       properties:
         current_status:
-          description: "Property.
-Describes the status of the vehicle w.r.t the stop corresponding to this observation ENUM: [INCOMING_AT, STOPPED_AT, IN_TRANSIT_TO].
-SameAs:'current_status' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+          description: "Describes the status of the vehicle w.r.t the stop corresponding to this observation ENUM: [INCOMING_AT, STOPPED_AT, IN_TRANSIT_TO].
+SameAs:'current_status' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: string
+          x-ngsi:
+            type: Property
         current_stop_sequence:
-          description: "Property.
-Gives the stop sequence index of the current stop.
+          description: "Gives the stop sequence index of the current stop.
 This is determined by considering current_status, if current_status is missing IN_TRANSIT_TO is assumed.
-SameAs:'current_stop_sequence' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+SameAs:'current_stop_sequence' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: number
+          x-ngsi:
+            type: Property
         position:
-          description: "Property.
-Describes the current position of the vehicle corresponding to this observation.
-SameAs: 'position' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+          description: "Describes the current position of the vehicle corresponding to this observation.
+SameAs: 'position' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           properties:
             bearing:
-              description: 'Property.
-Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
+              description: 'Bearing, in degrees, clockwise from True North, i.e., 0 is North and 90 is East.
 This can be the compass bearing, or the direction towards the next stop or intermediate location.
-This should not be deduced from the sequence of previous positions, which clients can compute from previous data.'
+This should not be deduced from the sequence of previous positions, which clients can compute from previous data'
               type: number
+              x-ngsi:
+                type: Property
             latitude:
-              description: 'Property.
-Degrees North, in the WGS-84 coordinate system'
+              description: 'Degrees North, in the WGS-84 coordinate system'
               type: number
+              x-ngsi:
+                type: Property
             longitude:
-              description: 'Property.
-Degrees East, in the WGS-84 coordinate system.'
+              description: 'Degrees East, in the WGS-84 coordinate system'
               type: number
+              x-ngsi:
+                type: Property
             odometer:
-              description: 'Property.
-Odometer value, in meters.
-Units:''meters'''
+              description: 'Odometer value, in meters'
               type: number
+              x-ngsi:
+                type: Property
+                units: meters
             speed:
-              description: 'Property.
-Momentary speed measured by the vehicle, in meters per second.
-Units:''meters/second'''
+              description: 'Momentary speed measured by the vehicle, in meters per second'
               type: number
+              x-ngsi:
+                type: Property
+                units: meters/second
           type: object
+          x-ngsi:
+            type: Property
         stop_id:
-          description: "Property.
-Stop ID/Stop name of the bus stops corresponding to the bus in this observation.
-SameAs: 'stop_id' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+          description: "Stop ID/Stop name of the bus stops corresponding to the bus in this observation.
+SameAs: 'stop_id' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           type: string
+          x-ngsi:
+            type: Property
         timestamp:
-          description: "Property.
-Last reported time of observation from the vehicle.
-SameAs:  'timestamp' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)."
+          description: "Last reported time of observation from the vehicle.
+SameAs:  'timestamp' field from GTFS Realtime message-Vehicleposition (https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)"
           format: date-time
           type: string
+          x-ngsi:
+            type: Property
         trip:
-          description: "Property.
-Describes the trip the vehicle corresponding to this observation is making.
-SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+          description: "Describes the trip the vehicle corresponding to this observation is making.
+SameAs:'trip' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
           properties:
             direction_id:
-              description: "Property.
-Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
-SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Indicates the direction of travel of the vehicle corresponding to this observation, can be referenced from the GTFS static feed trips.txt.
+SameAs: 'direction_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: number
+              x-ngsi:
+                type: Property
             route_id:
-              description: "Property.
-Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
-SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Route ID assigned to the route on which the bus/vehicle corresponding to the bus in this observation is currently plying on.
+SameAs: 'route_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             schedule_relationship:
-              description: "Property.
-Describes if the Route/Trip has been scheduled.
-SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)."
+              description: "Describes if the Route/Trip has been scheduled.
+SameAs: 'schedule_relationship' field from enumScheduleRelationship (https://developers.google.com/transit/gtfs-realtime/reference#enum-schedulerelationship-2)"
               type: string
+              x-ngsi:
+                type: Property
             start_date:
-              description: "Property.
-Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
+              description: "Describes the initial scheduled date of the trip corresponding to the vehicle this observation.
 An example format for this field - YYYYMMDD.
-SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_date' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             start_time:
-              description: "Property.
-Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
+              description: "Describes the initial scheduled start time of the trip corresponding to the vehicle this observation.
 An example format for this field - 11:15:35 or 25:15:35.
-SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+SameAs: 'start_time' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             trip_id:
-              description: "Property.
-Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
-SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)."
+              description: "Trip ID/Trip name allotted to the bus corresponding to this observation, in consideration to the time of the day and the direction of the trip on the given routeId.
+SameAs: 'trip_id' field from GTFS Realtime message-TripDescriptor (https://developers.google.com/transit/gtfs-realtime/reference#message-tripdescriptor)"
               type: string
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
         vehicleDesc:
-          description: "Property.
-Describes the additional information of the vehicle corresponding to this observation.
-SameAs:'vehicle' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)/(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)."
+          description: "Describes the additional information of the vehicle corresponding to this observation.
+SameAs:'vehicle' field from GTFS Realtime message-VehiclePosition(https://developers.google.com/transit/gtfs-realtime/reference#message-vehicleposition)/(https://developers.google.com/transit/gtfs-realtime/reference#message-tripupdate)"
           properties:
             license_plate:
-              description: "Property.
-Gives the License Plate number of the vehice.SameAs: 'license_plate' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "Gives the License Plate number of the vehice.SameAs: 'license_plate' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             vehicle_id:
-              description: "Property.
-Unique ID assigned to the vehicle corresponding to this observation,used in internal system identification.SameAs: 'id' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "Unique ID assigned to the vehicle corresponding to this observation,used in internal system identification.SameAs: 'id' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
             vehicle_label:
-              description: "Property.
-User visible label,i.e.,something that must be shown to the passenger to help identify the correct vehicle.SameAs: 'label' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)."
+              description: "User visible label,i.e.,something that must be shown to the passenger to help identify the correct vehicle.SameAs: 'label' field from GTFS Realtime message - VehicleDescriptor(https: //developers.google.com/transit/gtfs-realtime/reference#message-vehicledescriptor)"
               type: string
+              x-ngsi:
+                type: Property
           type: object
+          x-ngsi:
+            type: Property
       type: object
       x-ngsi:
         type: Property